-In May 2007 the NAR and 4-H initiated a national partnership.
-The purpose of this alignment is to get more kids to fly rockets and form rocket clubs which will lead to more TARC teams, more people joining NAR and more kids becoming scientists and engineers.
+The NAR and 4-H have a national partnership.
+The purpose of this partnership is to get more kids to fly rockets and form rocket clubs which will lead to more TARC teams, more people joining NAR and more kids becoming scientists and engineers.
 The partnership has been very successful with a 4-H team from Georgetown, Texas winning first place and becoming the international champions in 2013.
 The TARC team’s rocket is on display at the Seattle Museum of Flight as part of the NAR model rocket exhibit.

 If you are an NAR member who would like to start or support a local 4-H rocketry club, click find 4-H; to find and contact your local 4-H office.

 - The Kansas 4-H SpaceTech Action Team is responsible for the rocketry program as well as many other STEM based programs http://www.kansas4-h.org/projects/science-engineering-and-technology/spacetech/index.html

 - Olympic Peninsula Rocketry 4-H is very active in Washington state http://www.4hrockets.blogspot.com/